Thunder and the Void

 “My new master provides his own tools, Lord Captain,” Calix replied.

-The words seemed to absorb all sound in the cavernous room.
-The slow, rhythmic clicking of Saren’s boots ceased.
-He went utterly still, his head tilting fractionally, like a predator that has just caught an unexpected, dangerous scent on the wind.
+The rhythmic cadenza of clicking bronze heels ceased.
+Saren went utterly still, his head tilting fractionally, like a predator that has just caught an unexpected, dangerous scent on the wind.

-“Your... master,” Saren repeated, the words a low, dangerous purr.
+“Your... master,” Saren repeated, the words a low purr.

-This is Saren’s dialogue strategy: use language to control the room, to perform dominance, but when that fails, the mask cracks and you see the genuine threat underneath.
+And so Saren uses language to control the room, to perform dominance, but when that fails, the mask cracks and you see the genuine threat underneath.
+Or the pain.

 The Theatrical vs. The Real